NAME Marino/Marino Park

 AREA LOCATION Off Mount Merrion Avenue, entrance through The Elms.

-of Blackrock and it is annotated as Marino House and Marino Park
+and it is annotated as Marino House and Marino Park respectively.

-bedroomed, 19th-century Georgian house off Mount Merrion Avenue
+lives in this six-bedroomed, 19th-century Georgian house off Mount Merrion Avenue were evicted

-were evicted to live in a basement flat on Blackrock's seafront'.
+to live in 'a basement flat on Blackrock's seafront'.

 YEAR BUILT circa 1830

-VALUATION In 1921 the valuation was 86 pounds and in the 1901 census it is
+VALUATION In 1873 the valuation was 91 pounds and in the 1901 census it is noted as

 1834 - 1857 Rev Robert Herbert Nixon